magnasilvar/vigenere-cipher/README.md

 # vigenere-cipher - a Java implementation with a convenient **CLI**

+## Vignère cipher

+A little bit of history (extract from [wikipedia](https://en.wikipedia.org/wiki/Vigenère_cipher)) : the **Vigenère cipher** is a method of encrypting alphabetic text by using a series of interwoven Caesar ciphers, based on the letters of a keyword.
+It employs a form of polyalphabetic substitution.

+First described by **Giovan Battista Bellaso** in _1553_, the cipher is easy to understand and implement, but it resisted all attempts to break it until _1863_, three centuries later.
+This earned it the description le chiffre indéchiffrable (French for 'the indecipherable cipher').
+Many people have tried to implement encryption schemes that are essentially Vigenère ciphers.
+In _1863_, **Friedrich Kasiski** was the first to publish a general method of deciphering Vigenère ciphers.

+In the 19th century the scheme was misattributed to **Blaise de Vigenère** (_1523–1596_), and so acquired its present name.

 ## How to build the CLI

 > You need at least `JDK 11` ([OpenJDK](https://openjdk.java.net/) is recommended).